vega/vega-datasets/datapackage.md

 ### path
 airports.csv
 ### description
-A comprehensive dataset of airports in the United States and its territories, including major commercial, regional, and municipal airports.
-The dataset contains information about each airport's location (latitude/longitude coordinates), identification codes, name, city, state, and country.
-The data structure and content is consistent with the airports dataset available on Data.gov, the U.S. government's open data site.
+Airports in the United States and its territories, including  major commercial, regional, and municipal airports.
+Contains information about each airport's location (latitude/longitude coordinates), identification codes, name, city, state, and country.
 ### schema

 | name      | type   |